Pushing the boundaries of large-scale projection technologies

 Around 600 people attended the show over three nights.
 Audiences described it as “epic”, “fascinating”, “immersive” and “original”.
 It successfully attracted non-arts audiences and brought cultural tourists into town.
 The success of this project provided the basis for REVEAL.

-BellArtLabs is a UK-based independent, multidisciplinary arts group whose practice encompasses moving-image, sound, installation, and performance comprising Chris Mizsak, Tom Scott, Anthony Scott, and Colin Dewar .
+BellArtLabs is a UK-based independent, multidisciplinary arts group whose practice encompasses moving-image, sound, installation and performance.
+The group comprises Chris Mizsak, Tom Scott, Anthony Scott and Colin Dewar .

-Elements comprised film producer and director Gavin Toomey, creative technologist and software developer Pete Cleary, and writer and local historian, Beatrice Bray.
+Elements included film producer and director Gavin Toomey, creative technologist and software developer Pete Cleary, and writer and local historian Beatrice Bray.

 Oliver Payne is a sound artist, designer and musician interested in improvisation.
 He creates sound and music for installation, filmmakers and broadcasters.